stodd/LRUCache/README.md

 NOTFOUND
 ```

 If a cache goes over the size given the least used key will be removed.
-The least used key is the key that was set
+The least used key is the key that was set or get
 least recently.

 To exit and destroy the cache type `EXIT`